oceansofcode/oceansofcode.github.io/README.md

 ## My Github Pages portfolio

 ### Requirements
-The goal of this portfolio is to showcase who I am, my web projects, and my skills as a web developer.
+The goal of this portfolio is to showcase my skills as a web developer, my projects, and who I am.

 ### Design
 #### *Structure*: